 *History taken from the Bacardí website.
 Subtle changes have been made for narrative purposes.

 When Sam Bronfman, President and CEO of Seagram’s drinks company, arrived in the Caribbean in the 1940’s, he was surprised by the opportunities presented by spiced rum.
-He quickly set about becoming the ‘Rum King of the World’ and established a network of trading relationships with distillers across the region, founding the Captain Morgan Rum Company in 1945.
-Named after a gentleman named Henry Morgan, born in Wales but left to sail for the West Indies in 1654 and quickly became captain, garnering attention as a legal pirate who defended the British interests.
+He quickly set about becoming the ‘Rum King of the World’ and established a network of trading relationships with distillers across the region, founding the Captain Morgan Rum Company in 1943.
+Named after a gentleman named Henry Morgan, born in Wales but left to sail for the West Indies in 1654, he quickly became captain, garnering attention as a legal pirate who defended the British interests.
 With his exploits, he was knighted and by 1680, Sir Henry Morgan was a plantation owner and Governor of Jamaica.
 There he lived out his final days until his death in 1688.
+In 2011 Captain Morgan’s flagship The Satisfaction was discovered by archaeologists off the coast of Panama.

 When the company subsequently purchased the Long Pond Distillery in Jamaica, Sam bought an age-old family recipe for spiced rum from the Levy Brothers, two Jamaican pharmacists from Kingston.